SirwanAfifi/sirwanafifi.github.io/_posts/2016-07-02-Delegates.md

 	}
 }
 {% endhighlight %}
-As you can use we emulated the `ItemTemplate` and `AlternatingItemTemplate` using a delegate.
+As you can see we emulated the `ItemTemplate` and `AlternatingItemTemplate` using a delegate.
 In this case user can pass the data and the data will be rendered inside the view.
 In this case the delegates act like callback.
 The `ItemTemplate` delegate in our example can be replaced with `Func` delegate:
 {% highlight csharp %}
 Func<T, HelperResult> itemTemplate,